-Identified risk Impact (score 1-5) Likelihood (1-5) Mitigation Risk owner Risk Funder RAG Status The Business Case not approved by SE LEP in September 5 1 Separate working group established to deliver the Business Case with meetings set up with SDG to understand the requirements and areas for improvement Kent County Council and Ashford Borough Council No other funding identified if unsuccessful.
-This would cause delay to the delivery of the project.
-Network Rail do not achieve internal authority to continue to delivery of Grip 3b to 5 at the September South East Route Investment Panel 5 1 Network Rail providing internal updates on progress and ensuring timely delivery of the reports and outcomes from GRIP 1 to 3a.
-Network Rail Network Rail
+Identified risk Impact (score 1-5) Likelihood (1-5) Score Mitigation Risk owner Risk Funder RAG Status 1.
+The Business Case for Grip 6 to 8 not approved by SE LEP in May 2017 5 1 5 Separate working group established to deliver the Business Case following meetings with SDG to understand the requirements and areas for improvement Considerations on the implications for information that needs to be produced to inform the Business Case to be submitted in March 2017 for consideration at the May 2017 SE LEP Accountability Board.
+Kent County Council and Ashford Borough Council No other funding identified if unsuccessful.
+This would cause serious delay to the delivery of the project.
+2. Network Rail do not achieve internal authority to continue to deliver Grip 6 to 8 at the June 2017 South East Route Investment Panel 5 1 5 Network Rail providing internal updates on progress and ensuring timely delivery of the reports and outcomes from GRIP 3b to 5.
+Papers submitted to the Panel requesting approval to move to Grip 6 to 8.
+Network Rail Network Rail Clawback of funding for Grip 5 1 5 Feasibility stage completed with identification of costs and barriers.
+Kent County Council and Kent County Council